max-wilkinson/BingRewards/README.md

 ## Automating
 Linux/Mac: Create cron job
-Replace `LOCAL_CONFIG_DIR` setting with the path to your Bing Rewards folder
+Replace `LOCAL_CONFIG_DIR` setting with the path to your Bing Rewards folder.
-You will also need to update the paths in the command to point to your Bing Rewards folder The below cronjob will run at 1 am + random(120 minutes) It will save the console output to to a log file
+You will also need to update the paths in the command to point to your Bing Rewards folder.
+The below cronjob will run at 1 am + random(120 minutes).
+It will save the console output to to a log file
 ```bash
 SHELL=/bin/bash